OK, I’m going to lay my cards on the table. I voted Trump.

 I can read* (*the question is what one should be reading) and observe exquisitely unpresidential press conferences.
 I see how it looks.
 Amateur hour with clowns at the head table.

-And yet, I can’t help but feel that anyone this widely reviled by the forces arrayed against him, including a press corps which made him despite themselves and is itching to unmake him (with the tremendous help of unforced errors), and political opponents more concerned about their stalled career trajectories than the nation’s stability, can’t be all bad.
+And yet, I can’t help but feel that anyone this widely reviled by the forces arrayed against him, including a press corps which made him despite themselves and is itching to unmake him (with the tremendous help of unforced errors), and political opponents more concerned about their stalled career trajectories than the nation’s stability, can’t be all evil.

 He also seems inclined to want to act on his campaign promises.*

 Sure he’s got his bad points, like clumsily showing concern for America’s borders by wanting to build a wall instead of a fence, or having disturbing tendencies to occasionally speak ugly truths (e.g., “for too many of our citizens, a different reality exists: mothers and children trapped in poverty in our inner cities; rusted out factories scattered like tombstones across the landscape of our nation…”, “You think our country’s so innocent?”) in between ugly tweets.
 His every syllable isn’t scripted like a Hillary Clinton’s, and a lot of people like a script.

 Setting aside the pesky line of succession, I’m sure we can all think of a hundred other qualified applicants for head of state.

 If you’re in the IMPEACH HIM NOW crowd